 I am a huge proponent of yoga for runners.
 I started practicing yoga as a supplement to my running and it has completely changed my running and it has completely changed my life.
 In fact, I’d say that going to my first yoga class was one of the best things that I have done to improve my quality of life.
+And, my experience as a runner-yogi is what ultimately led me to become a yoga teacher, and eventually a running coach.
 Here, I compile the top reasons why runners should try yoga and how it will make them better runners.

 Benefit #1: Flexibility